Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Mathematical Techniques and Challenges

-The final two models introduced feature distributed delays, as opposed to discrete delays.
-Model \eqref{delayfinal} features a single species model with distributed delay, as well as differing kernels determining how previous information influences movement.
-First, it is shown that the choices of kernels found in \cite{Song_JDE} correspond to an equivalence of systems, particularly a well know Keller-Segel system.
+The final two models {instead} feature distributed delays.
+Model \eqref{delayfinal} {studied in \cite{Shi_JMB}} features a single species model with distributed delay, as well as differing kernels determining how previous information influences movement.
+First, it is shown that the choices of kernels found in \cite{Song_JDE} correspond to an equivalence of systems, particularly a well know Keller-Segel system (see the Appendix).
 This means that the analytical tools used to study the dynamics of Keller-Segel models can be used on this distributed delay model.
-Despite the departure from the discrete delay models, the same trend holds once more: the advection speed must be sufficiently large in order to destabilize the constant steady state.
+Despite the departure from the discrete delay models, the same trend holds once more: the advection speed must be sufficiently large in order to destabilize the constant steady state (see \cite[Theorems 3.2, 4.3]{Shi_JMB}).

-Finally, model \eqref{delayprototypenon-localtime-dist} includes a distributed delay in both memory as well as in the growth term.
-In this case, the destabilizing effect of advection speeds no longer holds, at least in the weak kernel case: when the advection speed is positive (segregation effect), patterns cannot occur; when the advection speed is negative (aggregation), bifurcations can occur at any advection speed, depending on the delay parameter $\tau$ appearing in the distributed memory delay kernel.
-In particular, this suggests that large advection speeds \textit{in magnitude} is no longer sufficient to induce destabilization.
+Finally, model \eqref{delayprototypenon-localtime-dist} {studied in \cite{Song2021}} includes a distributed delay in both memory {and} growth term{s}. {T}he destabilizing effect of advection speeds no longer holds, at least in the weak kernel case: when the advection speed is positive (segregation effect), patterns cannot occur; when the advection speed is negative (aggregation), bifurcations can occur at any advection speed, depending on the delay parameter $\tau$ (see \cite[Theorems 2.1-2.3]{Song2021}). {T}his suggests that large advection speeds \textit{in magnitude} is no longer sufficient to induce destabilization.
 Similarly, when the memory delay is held fixed, bifurcations occur in relation to the advection speed and maturation delay parameter $\s$.